|PDF FULL-TEXT HTML|

 3 Results and Discussions

 Next we will consider performance of the best resilient configuration.
-Fig. 5 shows the regression analysis where the solid line represents the linear regression, the thin dotted line represents the perfect match, and the circles represent the data points.
+Figure 6 shows the regression analysis where the solid line represents the linear regression, the thin dotted line represents the perfect match, and the circles represent the data points.
 From this figure it is possible to see that the match is good, although not perfect.
 There are few points that seem to diverge from the regressed line.
 This might rise due to the presence of an incorrect data point, or because the data is far from other training points.
 The latter is the case here since the data used is not representative of all input space.
-Analysis of the scatter plot as shown in Figure 6 clearly shows the case.
+Analysis of the scatter plot as shown in Figure 7 clearly shows the case.

 Addition of points that span the whole data space will improve the generalization capability of the proposed neural network.
 Additionally, the correlation coefficient between the estimated and target values, which is the R value was computed.

-From the results of a Matlab code implementation, it was found out that the resilient gradient descent algorithm of an MLP is a valuable tool for function approximation such as energy use prediction.
+From the simulation results of a Matlab code implementation, it was found out that the resilient gradient descent algorithm of an MLP is a valuable tool for function approximation such as energy use prediction.
 However, practical considerations that relates to pre-processing as well as selection of representative input data were found to be a prerequisite before implementation.

 Moreover, it was found out that the number of layers and the amount of neurons in those layers has a direct influence on the accuracy of the network.
 From the experiment it was found out that two hidden layers and hundred neurons on those layers has resulted in best performance of the network.
 However, the number of neurons in a layer could be reduced with the availability of more data to train the network.